NEW FEATURE:

 plank and end grain

-end grain closeup from the piece directly above --- color is a little too rich
+end grain closeup and END GRAIN UPDATE of the piece directly above --- color is too rich on the closeup and just right on the update.

 another plank and end grain cut from a different log than the one above.